cheshire-cat-ai/docs/mkdocs/framework/cat-components/cheshire_cat/white_rabbit.md

 The White Rabbit is the Cat's built-in scheduler.
 It is built upon the [APScheduler](https://github.com/agronholm/apscheduler).
 It enables the scheduling of various type of jobs, including one-time, interval-based and cron jobs.
 It provides also the capability to manage job execution, pausing, resuming and canceling jobs.

+!!! note
     Currently, jobs are stored in memory, but future updates will support database storage for persistent job management.
+Suggestion, you can reschedule jobs at each startup of the Cat using the `after_cat_bootstrap` hook.

 ## How to use